Ontario Power Generation: Establishment

 Ontario Power Generation was established in April 1999 as part of plans by the Progressive Conservative government of Premier Mike Harris to privatize the assets of Ontario Hydro and deregulate the province's electricity market.
 OPG was one of the five successor corporations to Ontario Hydro and assumed ownership of all generating stations.

 Board of directors

-Wendy Kei is the chairman of the board of directors.
+Wendy Kei is the chair of the board of directors.
 She was appointed as chairman on 27 June 2019.

-Ken Hartwick is the president and chief executive officer of OPG.
-He was appointed to this position on 1 April 2019, when the previous president and CEO, Jeffrey J. Lyash, resigned.
+Nicolle Butcher is the president and chief executive officer of OPG.
+She was appointed to this position on 19 December 2024, when the previous president and CEO, Ken Hartwick, resigned.

 Other current members of the board include John Herron, Selma Lussenburg, Scott McDonald, Jill Pepall, Jim Reinsch, James Sheppard, Anju Virmani, Tracy Primeau and Mary Filipelli.

 Finances

 The financial situation at Ontario Power Generation has improved significantly since 2003.
 Its profits for 2005 were $366 million, and its credit rating was upgraded.
 In July 2006, Liberal Energy Minister Dwight Duncan described OPG's turnaround as "[o]ne of the untold stories of the last two years".

 On the local public relations side, OPG has won many awards for its performance as a "good corporate citizen".
 Most recently, OPG was named for the fourth year in a row to the Corporate Knights Top 50 Best Corporate Citizens in Canada.
 OPG regularly sponsors community events across the province and houses wildlife trails in the exclusion zones around its nuclear stations in Durham Region.
 The company's annual employee charity campaign has raised millions of dollars for charities across Ontario.
 In October 2008, OPG was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc., and was featured in Maclean's.
 Later that month, OPG was also named one of Greater Toronto's Top Employers, which was announced by the Toronto Star.

 OPG regularly reports on its operational, safety and environmental record.
 The company publishes quarterly reports summarizing its performance in these areas.

 OPG purchased 9 million shares (1.5%) of former Crown corporation Hydro One, another Ontario Hydro successor company, in April 2016.